 AMD have said their GCN architecture can be configured to work with both HBM2 and GDDR5, so it's possible AMD will hold the top memory tech for just the top two cards in their RX Vega 10 GPU stack, leaving the cheaper GDDR5 to cover the potential RX Vega Core edition.

-There have also been reports of a Vega 11 GPU too, though the rumour mill has been surprisingly quiet on that front recently.
+There have also been reports of a Vega 11 GPU too - though the rumour mill has been surprisingly quiet on that front recently.
 It’s possible AMD have decided the Polaris 12 GPUs will shore up the bottom end of the new 500-series range and we won’t see a Vega 11 chip until later on.

 There have though been earlier rumours of a Vega 20 GPU that AMD are working on with GlobalFoundaries.
 The Vega 20 is reportedly going to be a 7nm GPU releasing in 2018 with up to 32GB of HBM2 and memory bandwidth of a ludicrous-speed 1TB/s.
 There are also rumours of it sporting 64 NCUs, support for PCIe 4.0 and coming with a teeny tiny 150W TDP.

 With GlobalFoundaries looking to hit 7nm production in 2018 that part at least looks plausible.
 The rest?
-I’m not so sure; it looks like very wishful thinking to me.
+I’m not so sure.
+It looks like very wishful thinking to me.

 Given AMD have shown roadmaps with Vega sticking to 14nm with a 14nm+ refresh to follow, it looks unlikely we'll see 7nm Vega.
 That's more likely to come with the Navi GPU architecture which is to follow it.

-As well as outlining the different levels of AMD RX Vega GPU the recent leaks have defined pricing for them too.
+As well as outlining the different levels of AMD RX Vega GPU the recent leaks have defined pricing for them, too.
 The top-end RX Vega Nova is rumoured to be released at $599, around $100 less than the competing Nvidia GTX 1080 Ti.
 Whether that means it's $100 slower we don't yet know...

 The rumours also put a $499 price tag on the middle-order RX Vega Eclipse and the RX Vega Core at $399.
 That will leave the RX 500-series cards looking after the mainstream, sub-$250 level with Vega shoring up the high-end for the first time since the Fury X in 2015.

-We’ve actually seen quite a lot from AMD’s new Vega GPU in benchmark form so far.
+We’ve also seen quite a lot from AMD’s new Vega GPU in benchmark form so far.
 The 8GB HBM2 version of the GPU has been shown in public at the recent New Horizon event, where it was running a Ryzen-powered gaming rig with the new Star Wars Battlefront Rogue One DLC.
 It was playing the game at 4K and was able to keep running consistently at over the 60fps mark.

-At the recent AMD Tech Summit in China AMD showed a demo of Deus Ex: Mankind Divided running with the high bandwidth cache controller off and on side-by-side.
+At the recent AMD Tech Summit in China AMD showed a demo of Deus Ex: Mankind Divided running with the high-bandwidth cache controller off and on side-by-side.
 The GPU-intensive demo showing a 50% improvement in average frame rate and 100% higher minimum frame rates.

 AMD have also shown Doom running at 4K using the flagship Vega graphics card.
 Running at the game's Ultra graphics settings the frame rate is shown at around 70fps with a few dips below 40fps here and there.
 That's not far off GTX Titan X performance - no wonder Nvidia is waiting for Vega to release before launching the GTX 1080 Ti.